jonasw234/file_mover/README.md

 Options:
     -h --help   Show this help text
     -c --copy   Copy, don’t move files
-    -f --force  Force move even if there are fewer files in SOURCE than needed
+    -f --force  Force transfer even if there are fewer files in SOURCE than needed
 ```

 ### Example